aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ## Working with Table Styles

 A table style defines a set of formatting that can be easily applied to a table.
-Formatting such as borders, shading, alignment and font can be set in a table style and applied to numerous tables for a consistent appearance.
+Formatting such as borders, shading, alignment and font can be set in a table style and applied to multiple tables for a consistent appearance.

 Aspose.Words supports applying a table style to a table and also reading properties of any table style.
 Table styles are preserved during loading and saving in the following ways: